North Carolina State Auditor: Powers, duties, and structure

-The state auditor leads the Department of State Auditor.
+The state auditor leads the Office of the State Auditor.
 The department is split into a general administration division and an auditing division.
 The former division is led by the state auditor's chief deputy and handles administrative concerns including personnel matters, internal budgeting and procurement, and intra-department coordination.
 The latter division is headed by a deputy state auditor and several audit managers and is responsible for conducting audits.
-As of December 2022, the department has 124 employees retained under the terms of the State Human Resources Act.
-It maintains offices in Wake, Pitt, New Hanover, Forsyth, and Buncombe counties.
+As of June 2024, the department has 120 employees.
+The department is headquartered in the Albemarle Building in downtown Raleigh.
+It also maintains offices in Pitt, New Hanover, Forsyth, and Buncombe counties.

 Article V, Chapter 147 of the North Carolina General Statutes grants the state auditor broad authority to examine all documents and financial affairs of all state agencies.
 The official is also responsible for auditing federal grant programs in the state and can audit private entities which receive state funds.
 The state auditor works with the state controller to compile the state's annual comprehensive financial report and, as required by federal law, issues the Statewide Single Audit Report.
 The auditor's office performs various financial and technological audits and other investigations, including performance audits of state agencies, ensuring state agencies' accounting conformity with Generally Accepted Accounting Principles, evaluations of the integrity of computer-generated information, and inquiries into the misuse of state funds or property.
-The Department of State Auditor maintains a tip line to collect reports on government malfeasance.
+The Department of State Auditor maintains a tip line to collect reports on government malfeasance and collects hundreds of such tips per year.
 It can conduct special investigations at the request of the General Assembly or the governor.
 The auditor is empowered to summon people to produce records and answer questions under oath, but does not have law enforcement powers and cannot bring criminal charges against individuals.
 The office does not conduct personal tax audits.
-The auditor can request advisory opinions on legal matters from the North Carolina Attorney General.
+The auditor can request advisory opinions on legal matters from the North Carolina attorney general.